HGP Research Area: Ethical, Legal, and Social Issues Research

 A continuing challenge is to safeguard the privacy of individuals and groups who contribute DNA samples for large-scale sequence-variation studies.
 Other concerns have been to anticipate how the resulting data may affect concepts of race and ethnicity; identify potential uses (or misuses) of genetic data in workplaces, schools, and courts; identify commercial uses; and foresee impacts of genetic advances on the concepts of humanity and personal responsibility.

 ELSI Research Goals

 - Examine issues surrounding the completion of the human DNA sequence and the study of human genetic variation.

 - Examine issues raised by the integration of genetic technologies and information into healthcare and public health activities.

 - Examine issues raised by the integration of knowledge about genomics and gene-environment interactions in non-clinical settings.

-- Explore how new genetic knowledge may interact with a variety of philosophical,
+- Explore how new genetic knowledge may interact with a variety of philosophical, theological, and ethical perspectives.

-Explore how racial, ethnic, and socioeconomic factors affect the use, understanding, and interpretation of genetic information; the use of genetic services; and the development of policy.
+- Explore how racial, ethnic, and socioeconomic factors affect the use, understanding, and interpretation of genetic information; the use of genetic services; and the development of policy.

 ELSI Research Funded by the U.S. Department of Energy